 8 – 9 °C / 46 ° F – 48 °F

 De Koninck Tripel d’Anvers is served in its own bulbous glass that depicts the Antwerp skyline.

 This beautifully thirst-quenching tripel stands out due to its fruity aromas, the subtle interaction of the pale and caramelised malts, and the excellent balance achieved between hop bitters, fruitiness and a clean freshness.

-De Koninck Triple d’Anvers make a delicious pairing with mushrooms, celeriac, avocado, chicory, salmon, coquilles, parma ham, calves’ liver, fillet of steak with bone marrow (tâche noire), sirloin from the grill, skirt of beef (onglet de boeuf), dark bread, soy sauce and coriander.
+De Koninck Tripel d’Anvers make a delicious pairing with mushrooms, celeriac, avocado, chicory, salmon, coquilles, parma ham, calves’ liver, fillet of steak with bone marrow (tâche noire), sirloin from the grill, skirt of beef (onglet de boeuf), dark bread, soy sauce and coriander.